 Legal recognition of same-sex marriage grew rapidly right after Massachusetts became the first state to allow same-sex unions in 2003.
 But recognition of same-sex marriage rights were not universal until the U.S. Supreme Court's 2015 Obergefell v.
 Hodges decision protecting same-sex marriage rights in all states.
 In reaching its decision that the U.S. Constitution guarantees marriage rights to gay couples, the Court cited the Equal Protection Clause of the Fourteenth Amendment.

 The Court first took on the issue of same-sex marriage in 2013 when it overturned key provisions of the Defense of Marriage Act (DOMA).
-The following is a summary of the cases that eventually would lead to the landmark Obergefell decision.
+The following is a summary of same-sex marriage and the Supreme Court, specifically the cases that eventually would lead to the landmark Obergefell decision.

 Lower Court Rulings on Same-Sex Marriage Following Windsor